If you’ve been noticing small holes in the leaves of your elm trees, there’s a good chance you’re dealing with an infestation of elm leaf beetles.

 1. Vacuuming

-You can vacuum them up if they are a problem inside your home.
-This is the most tedious method, but it does work.
-Suck them up, dead or alive, and dispose of them.
+You can vacuum them up if they become a problem inside your home while seeking shelter.
+This is a tedious method, but it can help reduce their numbers indoors.

 2. Remove Dead Branches

 This is because these branches pose a risk of falling.
-Once fallen, they become habitats for the species of bark beetles that vector the Dutch elm disease fungi [2].
+Once fallen, they become habitats for bark beetle species that vector Dutch elm disease fungi [3].

 So take a look at your tree and identify any drying or dead branches.
-Once you’ve identified them, go ahead and remove them.
+Once you’ve identified them, remove them.

 3. Destroy Egg Masses

 Destroying the eggs will help control the population.
-Look for egg masses on the undersides of the leaves and squish them.
+Look for egg masses on the undersides of leaves and remove or crush them before they hatch.

-The eggs are laid in clusters of about 5 to 25 in double rows and are usually bright yellow in color.
+The eggs are laid in clusters of about 5 to 25, arranged in double rows, and are usually bright yellow.

 4. Natural Predators